ahmedcodein/tictactoe/README.md

 ##### 2.4.1.2 Preliminary structure of the HTML page

-Following the wireframes' layout presented on section 2.3.3., the high-level html structure is constructed.
+Following the wireframes' layout presented on above subsection, the high-level html structure is constructed.
 The structure is shown in the image below.

 ![Website's HTML structure](documentation/images/html-structure.png)

 As shown in the figure above, the HTML structure is divided into three parts:

 - Header: The header contains the title of the game.
-- Main: The main contains three sections, these are: Setup Board, Game Board and Score board.
+- Main: The main contains three sections, Setup Board, Game Board and Score board.
-- Footer: The footer contains two types of information; these are links to the author's LinkedIn and GitHub websites.
+- Footer: The footer contains two types of information; these are; links to the author's LinkedIn and GitHub websites and second type is general disclaimer.

 ##### 2.4.1.3.
 Preliminary naming used for HTML elements IDs and Classes

-The following image is devoted to give additional resolution to the previous subsection by elaborating further on the elements contained in the body of the HTML page.
-In addition, the image provides further color on the IDs and Classes naming strategy that the author intends to implement to develop the HTML page and subsequently will be used for the page styling and to manipulate the page by the JavaScript code.
+The following screenshot is devoted to give additional resolution to the previous subsections. this is done by elaborating more on the elements contained in the body of the HTML page.
+In addition, the screenshot provides further color on the IDs and Classes naming strategy that the author intends to implement to develop the HTML page.
+And subsequently, these namings will be used for the page styling and to manipulate the page by the JavaScript code.

 ![Website's HTML structure](documentation/images/ids-classes-naming.png)

 #### 2.4.2.
 Styling

 One of the website requements is to present the game with an ancient charactertic touch.
 This is to refelct the history of the game origin.
 Towards achieving this, the author opts to present the game as it is played on an old paper or leather scroll background.
 To constuct such background, the author uses [ChatGPT](https://chat.openai.com/auth/login?sso) to create the background.
-The players then use black ink to handright the game board and later the score as the game goes.
+The players then use black ink to handright the game board with symboles and later the score as the game goes.

 ##### 2.4.2.1 Color